elixirschool/elixirschool/_posts/2018-05-31-elixir-in-action-review.md

 In total the book has 13 chapters.

 In Chapters 1 to 4, we are introduced to the platform, the language and the basics that we can use and find in almost any language (even more on functional ones).
-We can find details about variables, operators, control flow, data abstractions and protocols (elixir version of polymorphism).
+We can find details about variables, operators, control flow, data abstractions and protocols (Elixir version of polymorphism).

-Chapters 5 to 11 are probably the most awesome part of the book (and what I believe made the first edition of it so popular amongst elixir developers), a very thorough explanation about OTP and its counterparts (GenServer, Supervision, ETS Tables, OTP Applications) and the toolkit (Observer, Mix, Phoenix).
+Chapters 5 to 11 are probably the most awesome part of the book (and what I believe made the first edition of it so popular amongst Elixir developers), a very thorough explanation about OTP and its counterparts (GenServer, Supervision, ETS Tables, OTP Applications) and the toolkit (Observer, Mix, Phoenix).

 In the last two Chapters, we can see how to make our app to run on a cluster, release it using Distillery, and maintain it (Debug, Log etc).